 Sample Scriptable Templates

-Use the following sample templates to help in creating your own custom scriptable templates:
+Use the following sample templates to help you create your own custom scriptable templates:

 Scriptable Issue Notification Template

-The following template can be used for issue notification.
-This template lists key fields on the issue record and then includes all of the details entered on the issue record.
+The following template can be used for an issue notification.
+This template lists key fields on the issue record and all details on the issue record.

 <table>